The recently passed Every Student Succeeds Act (ESSA) rescinded the Highly Qualified Teacher (HQT) provisions in No Child Left Behind.

 Has a bachelor’s degree or advanced degree in the content area

 Has a minimum of 18 college credit hours in the content area

 Has National Board Certification in the content area

-Has documented successful, relevant work experience in the content area to be taught, established by at least one year of employment in a specific field or occupation that required the educator to demonstrate knowledge and skills in the content area.
+Has documented successful, relevant work experience in the content area,established by at least one year of employment in a specific field or occupation that required the educator to demonstrate knowledge and skills in the content area.
 This is to be supported by two professional letters of recommendation from the educator’s employers or supervisors.

 For Special Education or ALE teachers who do not meet any of the above conditions, demonstration of content knowledge may be met by either:

-B. Having the appropriate number of points via the Arkansas High Objective Uniform State Standard of Evaluation (ARHOUSSE) matrix on one of the AQT Designation Forms below:
+b.
+Having the appropriate number of points via Section II of the AQT Designation Form.